Governor's Guards: 1946-Present

 Troop B C.N.G. ceased to function in 1946 as a National Guard Unit, and the First Company Governor's Horse Guards once again became part of the Organized Militia of the State of Connecticut as a "self-sustaining unit in its military operations."

 In 1955, the First Company relocated to its current location, Arch Road in Avon, CT, a property that encompasses over 37 acres of riding trails, a drill field, a 50-stall stable, and two outdoor riding rings.
 It has kept the same Charter that was accepted in 1788, and refers to its by-laws for all troop functions and positions.
 The Troop's activities consist of various ceremonial duties: parading, providing personnel and horses for dedication ceremonies, escorting dignitaries, and attending inaugural celebrations for the Governor of the State and, on several occasions in recent years, the President of the United States.
 The First Company Governor's Horse Guards holds drill every Thursday evening, during which the riding platoon practices mounted drill formations and equitation.
 Training for new recruits takes place once or twice per year and lasts 16 weeks, in which recruits are trained in military bearing, drill and ceremony, horsemanship, horse care, and cavalry traditions.
 Volunteers who seek to become recruits must be between 18 and 60 years of age and a United States citizen, and no prior military or horse experience is required.

 Horses

-The horses of the First Company Governor's Horse Guards are geldings of sound health and temperament in brown, chestnut, or bay coloring between 15 and 18hh.
+The horses of the First Company Governor's Horse Guards are geldings of sound health and temperament in brown, chestnut, or bay coloring between 15 and 16hh.
 They are often donated to the troop by private owners or purchased using troop funds, whereupon they become property of the Connecticut Military Department.
-Breeds vary and include Quarter Horses, Standardbreds, Morgans, and Tennessee Walkers.
+Breeds vary and include Quarter Horses, Standardbreds, and Thoroughbreds.